jp1884/techvolution-vegas-baby/on-directing-film-editing.md

 ## Chapter 3 ==

-Titled, _Countercultural Architecture and Dramatic Structure_, this chapter serves to expand Mamet's main points about writing and directing stories.
+Titled, _Countercultural Architecture and Dramatic Structure_, Mamet in this chapter expands main points about writing and directing stories.

 Mament starts off by saying he attended a counter cultural college in the 1960's.
 A time when some people thought traditional architecture was too stifling.
-Unsuprisingly, counter cultural archecture proved to be unliveable because it's buildings were not designed with human habitation in mind, but from the architect's feelings and impulses.
+Unsuprisingly, counter cultural archecture proved to be unliveable.
+It's buildings were not designed with human habitation in mind, but from the architect's feelings and impulses.
 Mamet asserts these buildings either "fell down or are falling down or should be torn down".

 Mamet contrasts counter-cultural buildings with his own.
 Built two hundred years ago by hand and with no nails, he says it'll stand for another two hundred years because it was made by craftsman with respect for "wood, weather, and human domestic requirements".

 This is the basic premise of the chapter, and indeed book.
 That just like architecture, storytelling has a natural construction which is often countered by a person's impulses.
-However making anything has natural rules a person should learn about.
-For roof's that those lessons are "understand[ing] a little bit about the effects of gravity and the effects of precipitation".
+However making anything has natural rules a person should learn and master.
+When building a roof a person should "understand a little bit about the effects of gravity and the effects of precipitation".
 It's person's job to master these natural rules and not suppose they're impulses are more important.

-Mamet says again, the purpose of a story is a hero who wants something, and the drama is finding out if she'll get it.
+Mamet says again, a story is a hero who wants something and the drama is finding out if she'll get it.
 That means every shot has to be a stepping stone in the journey.
 Signs, dubbed words, or anything supposedly "artistically interesting" is, like counter cultural buildings, unnatural.
-The only thing the audience cares about-and what the writer/director has to create-is a story about a person rising to the occasion and fighting to solve a new found problem.
+The only thing the audience cares about-and what the writer/director has to create-is a story about a person rising to the occasion and fighting to get what she wants.

 As for any other motives Mamet says their impossible to achieve with drama; "the nature of the dramatic art [is to] to tell a story.
 That's all it's good for.
 People have tried for centuries to use drama to change people's lives, to influence, to comment, to express themselves.
 It doesn't work.
 It might be nice if it worked for those things, but it doesn't.
 The only thing the dramatic form is good for is telling a story."

 The job of the film director is thus to tell a story through the juxtaposition of uninflected images.
 Movies work like this, because human perception works to perceive two events, determine a progression, and want to know what happens next in the progression.

 In contrast, performance art works like neurosis, which perceives events but applies an overiding precondition.
-Like a person who assumes their ugly, and when people walk by them, assume other people agree.
+Like a person who assumes their ugly, and when people walk by them, knows other people agree.
 The simple observation that the neurotic ignored the other people too doesn't matter.
 Such is the unreasonable effect of a pre-condition.

 That's why bad movies can still find an audience.
 The audience either shares the neurosis of the artists "message" of being ugly or whatever other precondition the artist indulged.
 Or, because the audience will work to find meaning in a movie, even if the writer and director didn't put any inside the story.

-The audience's desire to find a story, is why good writer/director should masters human perception of uninflected images and constructs a story with it; saving the audience from having to struggle to find meaning.
+The audience's has a strong desire to find a story in every series of incidents.
+This is why good a writer/director should masters human perception of uninflected images and constructs a story with it; saving the audience from having to struggle to find meaning.
 Poor craftsmanship forces storytellers to try to be "interesting" or tell a neurotic message.

-Mamet continues by saying a logical person building a building in Vermont uses slopped roofs so the annual snow falls will easily slide off.
+Mamet continues by saying a logical person building a structure in Vermont uses slopped roofs so the annual snow falls will slide off.
 However, many counter cultural buildings in Vermont have flat roofs and thus fall down.
 Similarly, Mamet says the American film industry is not following logical storytelling, and is caught in a spiral of degeneration.
 Because without logical storytelling, the writer/director has to resort to ever greater diversions, the end of which is obscenity.
 "Let's really see their genitals, let's really endanger the actor through stunts, let's really set the building on fire."
 Over a movie, this makes it more bizzare.
 Over a career, more outre.
 Over of a culture it brings on depravity".

 In summary, the human conscious mind will always perceive a series of events.
 While the subconscious will always try to find meaning to a series of events.
 Thus, if the storyteller constructed a logical story, an audiences unconsicous and conscious minds are in alignment and the audience is perceiving the story just as the storyteller constructed it.
-This makes a magical link between the story and the viewer; and requires neither inducement in the form of spectacle, or explanation, in the form of the performance artist's narration about their self-importance.
+This makes a magical link between the story and the viewer; and requires neither inducement in the form of spectacle, or explanation in the form of the performance artist's narration about their self-importance.

 Mamet ends the chapter by saying a story wants to be simply told through a series of uninflected images logically strung together to tell a story.
 He says it's very hard to do these very simple things.
 But "the mastery of them is the beginning of the mastery of the art of film".